Strong coupling between a single-photon and a two-photon Fock state

+We note that this work does not provide any experimental evidence of spontaneous down-conversion.
+This is a direct consequence of our setup, which selects only coherent signals, with the phase determined by the input signal.
+This technique allows to filter thermal noise and to allow the detection of very small signals.
+Spontaneous down conversion is not a coherent signal and it is thus filtered out.
+However, Fig.~\ref{fig4}a provides clear evidence of stimulated down-conversion (phase-dependent amplification of the signal at $\omega$ in the presence of a tone at $2 \omega$), which gives rise to a coherent signal that can be detected by our setup.
+A simple understanding of the phase sensitivity of the signal amplification at $\omega$ can be easily obtained considering the standard evolution equation for the linear parametric amplifier in the weak pump limit (see Supplementary Eq.~40).

-We experimentally observed an unstimulated strong coupling between a single photon and a photon pair.
+{\bf Discussion}\\ We experimentally observed an unstimulated strong coupling between {a single-photon and a two-photon Fock state}.
 The observed single-photon strong nonlinear coupling is enabled by an embedded-in flux qubit, which, while remaining in its ground state, acts as an effective coupler between two modes of a superconducting coplanar waveguide resonator.
 The strong coupling between photon states of opposite parity is enabled by the spontaneous mixing of even- and odd-number photon states, which is a unique feature of the generalized quantum Rabi Hamiltonian in the ultrastrong coupling regime~\cite{Nori2017PRA, Wang2023NC}.

+The counterpart in time-resolved experiments of the quantum Rabi splitting reported here are quantum Rabi oscillations enabling the conversion of a single photon into {two photons} and vice versa with a period $T_R = 2 \pi / g_{\rm eff}$ and with an efficiency that can potentially approach $100\%$~\cite{Nori2017PRA} (for $g_{\rm eff}$ significantly larger than the losses).
+In contrast to most conventional implementations of nonlinear optics, the regime demonstrated here can reach unit efficiency only using a minimal number of photons and without exciting atomic transitions, which introduce additional losses.
+For example, in many cases pure dephasing in superconducting artificial atoms is the main source of decoherence.